In this tutorial we will see step by step how disable Microsoft AutoUpdate on macOS. Box of update for Microsoft products installed on macOS.

 It's easy to guess.
 Most Microsoft applications for Mac, including here: Microsoft 365 (Office), Microsoft Edge, OneDrive, OneNote, etc., use an update mechanism Microsoft AutoUpdate (MAU).

-This update utility launches automatically every time Mac is turned on, and if there are updates available it launches a dialog box pop-up through which the user can choose to do or not Microsoft product updates for which updates are available.
+This utility update launches automatically every time Mac is turned on, and if there are updates available it launches a dialog box pop-up through which the user can choose to do or not Microsoft product updates for which they are updateavailable.

 Theoretically, it is a beneficial service for improving security, performance, bug fixes and adding new features for Microsoft applications on Mac.
 Basically, that pop-up that appears immediately after starting Mac is annoying for many users Mac.
 Accustomed to discretion, reliability and optimization of working time.

-As a volume of resources and an update mechanism, Microsoft AutoUpdate is supported by two services: Microsoft Update Assistant si Microsoft AutoUpdate.
+As a resource volume and update mechanism, Microsoft AutoUpdate is supported by two services: Microsoft Update Assistant si Microsoft AutoUpdate.

 If you are determined to disable / remove this Microsoft application update service from Mac, the following steps will help you do this.

-1. open Finder and we write in the search bar: “microsoft autoupdate".
+1. open Finder and we write in the search bar: “microsoft carupdate".

 Two folders will be found with the name: “com.microsoft.autoupdate.fba"And"com.microsoft.autoupdate2”Which we must erase.